mintymatt/Critical-CSS-Tool/README.md

 # Critical-CSS Tool

-A tool that utilises Penthouse, PhantomJS, and other NPM Packages, to generate clean critical CSS.
+A tool that utilises Penthouse, PhantomJS, and other NPM Packages, to easily generate clean Critical CSS.

 More information about Critical CSS: